California Moves to Lock Pre-Trump Environmental Standards

 SACRAMENTO, Calif.
 (CN) – In an effort to thwart President Donald Trump’s campaign promise to reduce or eliminate environmental regulations that some Republicans believe stifle business, California Democrats advanced a bill to lock in federal standards as they existed on the day before Trump took office.

-The measure, authored by state Senate President Pro Tem Kevin De Leon, D- Los Angeles, has with met fierce opposition from the California Chamber of Commerce, development groups and farmers over fears that the unintended consequences of the bill could expose state agencies to litigation and will prevent flexibility in future policy decisions.
+The measure, authored by state Senate President Pro Tem Kevin De Leon, D- Los Angeles, has met with fierce opposition from the California Chamber of Commerce, development groups and farmers over fears that the unintended consequences of the bill could expose state agencies to litigation and will prevent flexibility in future policy decisions.

 Senate Bill 49 passed in the Assembly’s natural resources committee Monday and in the judiciary committee on Tuesday, where a number of amendments and technical changes were made in an effort to shape the bill to legal standards and assuage opposition.

-State Sen. David Stern said the measure is akin to the state flexing its federalist muscles and filling gaps left by the federal government.
+State Sen. Henry Stern said the measure is akin to the state flexing its federalist muscles and filling gaps left by the federal government.
 Stern presented the bill on behalf of De Leon.

 “I think the state has a duty to act in the interest of its people and the health and safety of its environment,” Stern said.
 “The bill would make those federal baseline standards enforceable as state law.
 I think what is critical here is that we can’t afford to go backward.”